ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/McLennan-motors.md

 * `Lower Limit = -180.000000` is already in proper units so set `DLLM = -180.0`
 * `Homing Speed = 10000` so divide by motor steps (10000/8000) to get `HVEL1 = 1.25`
 * `Numerator = 8.000000` and `Denominator = 1.000000` refer to the encoder ratio components so we set `ERES1 = 8/1` (This should be the equivalent numeric ratio to `Motor steps per unit`/`Encoder counts per unit` which is true here as 8000 / 1000 == 8 / 1 )
-* `Home Position = 0.000000` IOC always applies a dial home position of 0, if labview value is non-zero set `OFST1` IOC macro to this value
+* `Home Position = 0.000000` IOC always applies a dial home position of 0, if LabVIEW value is non-zero set `OFST1` IOC macro to this value
-* `Control Mode = 4` in labview `4` is "closed loop stepper" so set `CMOD1 = CLOSED` (if labview was `1` that means "open loop stepper" so would set `CMOD1 = OPEN`.
+* `Control Mode = 4` in LabVIEW `4` is "closed loop stepper" so set `CMOD1 = CLOSED` (if LabVIEW was `1` that means "open loop stepper" so would set `CMOD1 = OPEN`.
 We don't currently handle other values and they are not used at ISIS as far as we know)
-* `Homing Method = 2` for labview 0=none; 1=home signal+; 2=home signal-; 3=reverse limit,home signal+; 4=forward limit,home signal-;5=reverse limit;6=forward limit.
-So labview method `2` is a *reverse direction hardware home* so after examining the [Homing](#homing) section above the equivalent ibex IOC mode is `HOME1 = 2`
+* `Homing Method = 2` for LabVIEW 0=none; 1=home signal+; 2=home signal-; 3=reverse limit,home signal+; 4=forward limit,home signal-;5=reverse limit;6=forward limit.
+So LabVIEW method `2` is a *reverse direction hardware home* so after examining the [Homing](#homing) section above the equivalent ibex IOC mode is `HOME1 = 2`
-* `Window = 50` this is the end of move check window before an internal mclennan retry.
+* `Window = 50` this is the end of move check window before an internal Mclennan retry.
 It is a bit like the retry deadband of the motor record, but done at the controller.
 If a moves plus retries completes and is still outside this Window, an error will be signalled.
 So we set `WIN1 = 50`
 * `Creep Steps = 0` number of steps to approach final position at the slower `Creep speed` in the final phase of a move.
 So we set `CRST1 = 0`
 * `Settling Time = 0` how long motor readback must be within `Window` of requested position at end of move, if not achieved triggers a timeout abort.
 So we set `SETL1 = 0`
 * `BackOff Steps = 0` used for backlash correction.
 We can set `BOST1 = 0` but this is the default anyway.

-Some labview values do not currently have macros and get IOC defaults.
+Some LabVIEW values do not currently have macros and get IOC defaults.
 Edit MCLEN IOC `st-motor-init.st` if you need to temporarily change them and then create a ticket to add a proper IOC macro

 * `Correction Gain = 70` this is equivalent to the IOC default `PCOF = 0.7` for a stepper motor
 * `Creep Speed = 5000` only important for us if `Creep Steps` > 0 as this is temporary set to `HVEL` during a home so does not now affect homes.

-Some mclennan values were not covered in labview but exist in MCLEN IOC `st-motor-init.st`
+Some Mclennan values were not covered in LabVIEW but exist in MCLEN IOC `st-motor-init.st`

 * Tracking window - a parameter used to determine if a *TRACKING ABORT* should be signalled, it is the max allowed difference between current and requested position during a move (also known as the *following error*).
 This may get triggered by a motor being told to move/accelerate quicker than it can, or move too slowly and so stalling, or an incorrect encoder ratio so motor and encoder get out of step, or incorrect encoder values being returned from the hardware
-* Not Complete/Time-Out time - the max time at end of a move for any settling/auto corrections etc. to take place, otherwise triggers a *NOT COMPLETE/TIMEOUT ABORT* This could mean the `Window` mclennan parameter is too small and cannot be achieved, try increasing relevant `WIN*` macro.
+* Not Complete/Time-Out time - the max time at end of a move for any settling/auto corrections etc. to take place, otherwise triggers a *NOT COMPLETE/TIMEOUT ABORT* This could mean the `Window` Mclennan parameter is too small and cannot be achieved, try increasing relevant `WIN*` macro.

 ## useful commands for debugging from a terminal session